gcapu/cheatsheets-1/cheatsheets/nodejs-path.md

 ---
-title: Node.js path API
+title: path
 category: Node.js
 intro: |
-  Quick reference to the [Node.js path API](https://nodejs.org/api/path.html).
+  The `path` module provides utilities for working with file and directory paths.
+See the [official docs](https://nodejs.org/api/path.html) for more.
 ---

 ### Functions